apache/airflow/docs/security/access-control.rst

 Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer
-Redirect to external Log               DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Task                               DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+Redirect to external Log               DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Task                               DAGs.can_read, Task Instances.can_read                                  Viewer
 Get XCom                               DAGs.can_read, Task Instances.can_read, XComs.can_read                  Viewer
-Get DAG runs                           DAGs.can_read, Tasks.can_read, Task Instances.can_create                User
-Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        Dags.can_read, DAG Runs.can_create                                      User Clear DAG                              DAGs.can_read, Tasks.can_read, Task Instances.can_delete                User
-Clear DAG Run                          DAGs.can_read, Tasks.can_read, DAG Runs.can_delete                      User
-Mark DAG as blocked                    Dags.can_read, DAG Runs.can_read                                        User Mark DAG Run as failed                 Dags.can_read, DAG Runs.can_edit                                        User Mark DAG Run as success                Dags.can_read, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Mark Task as success                   DAGs.can_read, Tasks.can_read, Task Instances.can_edit                  User Get DAG as tree                        DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+Triggers Task Instance                 DAGs.can_read, Task Instances.can_create                                User Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        Dags.can_read, DAG Runs.can_create                                      User Clear DAG                              DAGs.can_read, Task Instances.can_delete                                User Clear DAG Run                          DAGs.can_read, Task Instances.can_delete                                User Mark DAG as blocked                    Dags.can_read, DAG Runs.can_read                                        User Mark DAG Run as failed                 Dags.can_read, DAG Runs.can_edit                                        User Mark DAG Run as success                Dags.can_read, DAG Runs.can_edit                                        User Mark Task as failed                    DAGs.can_read, Task Instances.can_edit                                  User Mark Task as success                   DAGs.can_read, Task Instances.can_edit                                  User Get DAG as tree                        DAGs.can_read, Task Instances.can_read,                                 Viewer
                                        Task Logs.can_read
-Get DAG as graph                       DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+Get DAG as graph                       DAGs.can_read, Task Instances.can_read,                                 Viewer
                                        Task Logs.can_read
-Get DAG as duration graph              DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer Show all tries                         DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
-Show landing times                     DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
-Toggle DAG paused status               DAGs.can_edit                                                           User Refresh DAG                            DAGs.can_edit                                                           User Refresh all DAGs                       DAGs.can_edit                                                           User Show Gantt Chart                       DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer Get external links                     DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer Show Task Instances                    DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
-Show Configs                           Configurations.can_read                                                 Viewer Delete multiple records                DAGs.can_edit                                                           User Set Task Instance as running           DAGs.can_edit                                                           User
+Get DAG as duration graph              DAGs.can_read, Task Instances.can_read                                  Viewer Show all tries                         DAGs.can_read, Task Instances.can_read                                  Viewer Show landing times                     DAGs.can_read, Task Instances.can_read                                  Viewer Toggle DAG paused status               DAGs.can_edit                                                           User Refresh DAG                            DAGs.can_edit                                                           User Refresh all DAGs                       DAGs.can_edit                                                           User Show Gantt Chart                       DAGs.can_read, Task Instances.can_read                                  Viewer Get external links                     DAGs.can_read, Task Instances.can_read                                  Viewer Show Task Instances                    DAGs.can_read, Task Instances.can_read                                  Viewer Show Configs                           Configurations.can_read                                                 Viewer Delete multiple records                DAGs.can_edit                                                           User Set Task Instance as running           DAGs.can_edit                                                           User